ishan-agarwal/Analysis-of-Academic-Performance-of-Students/README.md

 ## Instructions to run the notebook

+Download ZIP file of the repo and extract it.

 Run the lines below to install the python libraries used and Jupyter Notebook

 For Linux Based systems :